shankar4/Functional-Model/SystemC Installation Notes.md

 The untarred SystemC folder will be in the home directory.
 Follow the 'install' file.
 Works fine till the gmake step.
 There is no gmake on this system.
 Now, I will follow the steps at the URL above (i.e., sudo make etc).
 Worked OK.
 Now, I am switching back to the install step and do a check: sudo make check - This will compile and run the examples in the subdirectory examples.
 It passed all the 11 tests

-Then, back to URL steps: sudo make clean , sudo make -j3, -- done
+Then, back to URL steps:
+>sudo make clean
+sudo make -j3

-Next to do: sudo make install in this directory: ~/systemc-2.3.1/objdir 8/10/2018 (continued): sudo make install
+Next to do: sudo make install in this directory: ~/systemc-2.3.1/objdir 8/10/2018 (continued):
+>sudo make install

-#Tutorials use /usr/local path.
-I installed in my home directory \
+Tutorials use /usr/local path.
+I installed in my home directory - **redo soon!** \
-#So, had to replce /usr/local with /home/shankar, in a few steps below. \
+So, had to replce /usr/local with /home/shankar, in a few steps below. \
-#I fixed the paths within Eclipse, as given below and the C++ code works.
+I fixed the paths within Eclipse, as given below and the C++ code works.

-#Export
+Export
 >export SYSTEMC_HOME=/usr/local/systemc-2.3.1/ \
 sudo gedit /etc/environment

 #and add lines below
->SYSTEMC_HOME="/usr/local/systemc-2.3.1/" \
+>SYSTEMC_HOME="/usr/local/systemc-2.3.1/"
 export LD_LIBRARY_PATH=/usr/local/systemc-2.3.1/lib-linux64

 gedit accepted these lines, but had some error messages, such as "gedit-encoding not supported". \